What made me rethink tackle training

 Start with a very simple game with few rules.
 Try Tiger Tails for younger players.
 Older players try these touch variations.
 Build up the intensity slowly.

 Let them play, but assert yourself.
-Do this by being a tough referee.
+Referee actively.

 Then work on two skills for the session, with about 10-15 minutes on each skill.
 Make the activity very simple to set up.
 It might even be one you’ve seen the players do before or they love doing.